OnePlus TV: OnePlus TV Base Dock

 The OnePlus TV Q1 did not come with a table-top stand included; only the Q1 Pro had it included in the box.
 Users buying the Q1 variant only have a wall mount included in the box, which is sold separately as an accessory on Amazon under the name of OnePlus TV Table-top Stand (Base Dock).
 This action of the company was criticized after the launch of Q1 TV.

 OnePlus TV Netflix Remote

 After receiving criticism on the OnePlus TV Q1's remote, OnePlus launched a free Netflix remote for existing customers.
 The Q1 TV did not support the Netflix app for several months after launch since Netflix required TV manufacturers to include a dedicated Netflix button on the remote.
 The OnePlus TV Netflix remote was launched after the company noticed users' feedback and Netflix's policy.
 The new remote has a different design and layout and a dedicated Netflix button.

 OnePlus TV USB Camera

 The OnePlus TV USB Camera was a plug-and-play camera launched along with the OnePlus TV U1S.
-It has Full HD resolution with support for video calling via Google Duo on the OnePlus TVs, two noise-cancellation microphones and a physical privacy shutter and indicator LED light.
+It has Full HD resolution with support for video calling via Google Duo merged with Google Meet on the OnePlus TVs, two noise-cancellation microphones and a physical privacy shutter and indicator LED light.
 It has a magnetic holder for docking it on the TVs.